DHUniWien/Teaching_CBS4DH/README.md

 - Where to go for help and how to understand the answers

 ### Assessment and permitted materials
-Assessment will be on the basis of class participation, 'question' points, and intermittent quizzes.
+Assessment will be on the basis of class participation, submissions to Moodle as required, and completion of the class project.

 ## Exercise Guided Lecture Goals
 We will try to accompany the contents of each course with some practical steps of the exercise, which will lead to a final project in the end.